DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/permissions.md

 ## Attributes

 Permission definition attributes represent the possible actions that can be done against a resource.
-Attributes are essentially useful meta data and in some cases, mapped to HTTP request method inside the Symfony and ApiPlatform frameworks.
+Attributes are essentially useful meta data and in some cases, mapped to HTTP request method inside the ACL framework.

 Currently, there are six possible attributes for permission definitions: `BROWSE`, `READ`, `EDIT`, `ADD`, `DELETE` and`EXECUTE`.